semji/reputationvip.github.io/_posts/2015-11-16-behat-to-the-fixture.md

 {% endhighlight %}

-First, check database host is *localhost* (on a vagrant for example), to avoid to clear wrong databases.
+First, check the database host is *localhost* (on a vagrant for example), to avoid to clear wrong databases.
 Next, delete database schema, then re-create the schema from doctrine entities.
 You can also use a migration script like DoctrineMigration.

 ## Write fixtures

-Fixtures format is Gherkin language, as behat scenarios.
+Fixtures format is Gherkin language, as Behat scenarios.
 Example:

 {% highlight gherkin %}
 Feature: fixtures library

     Scenario: fixture writers
-        Given authors :
+        Given authors:
             | name             | birth date |
             | JK Rowling       | 1965-07-31 |
             | Dan Brown        |            |
             | J. R. R. Tolkien | 1892-01-03 |

     Scenario: fixture books
-        Given literary genres :
+        Given literary genres:
             | name            |
             | science fiction |
             | comedy          |
-        Given books :
+        Given books:
             | title                 | author     | literary genres | publication year |
             | The Lord of the Rings | JK Rowling | science fiction | 1954             |
             | Da Vinci Code         | Dan Brown  |                 | 2003             |